amp-labs/demo-hubspot-apollo/README.md

 1. Read Lists of contacts from Hubspot & syncs those to the backend of the demo app.
 2. Reads from Apollo to understand which contacts have replied to messages / emails.
-3. Correlate the contact with the correct Contact in Hubspot via its ID
+3. Correlate the contact with the correct Contact in Hubspot via its email.
 4. Writes to the custom field of that contact with "true" if the contact replied to the message on HubSpot.

 # Client